Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Southern Anchorage

-Southern Anchorage is a great option if you’re traveling with a family.
-There are fewer hotels (the Dimond Center Hotel is the only one!) but plenty of great rentals and B&Bs in quiet, cozy neighborhoods.
+Southern Anchorage is a great option if you’re traveling with family.
+There’s only one hotel (the Dimond Center Hotel) but plenty of great rentals and B&Bs in quiet, cozy neighborhoods.
 Parks like Jewel Lake Park and Kincaid Park are great for picnics and outings.
 The Alaska Zoo has a wide variety of wildlife and makes a great outing for the whole family.

-If you need anything, there are plenty of stores in Southern Anchorage, from grocery to department stores.
-There are also lots of dining options here, too, from fancy bistros to fast food.
-In the winter, it may be easier to see the Northern Lights from Southern Anchorage; there’s not as much “light pollution” from street lights as in the city center.
+There are plenty of shopping options in this part of town.
+The Dimond Mall has dozens of stores, as well as an indoor ice skating rink.
+There are lots of restaurants here, too, from fancy bistros to fast food.
+In the winter, it may be easier to see the northern lights from the backyard of a home here, as there’s not as much light pollution as in the city center.

 Pros of Staying in Southern Anchorage: